WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 }
 ~~~

+Notice how the server as added the "id" and "uri" parameters.
+The "id"
+parameter is a globally unique ID for this handler.

 A device with a camera that could support H.264 at 4K and av1 at 1080p
-might have a advertisement that looked like, in part:
+might have a handler description that looked like, in part (focusing
+just on the capability components):

 ~~~ ascii-art
 "cam": {